-When asked the question, “What type of curriculum do you want to add to your classroom this fall?”
-I could rattle off a list of items and resources that would be beneficial, but my initial response is, “I want to incorporate joy.”
+When asked, “What type of curriculum do you want to add to your classroom this fall?”
+Of course, I could rattle off a list of items and resources that would be beneficial.
+Still, my initial response is, “I want to incorporate joy.”

-Before I add any additional resources, I want to make sure that JOY is present and that the love of learning is alive in the classroom.
+Before I add any additional resources, I want to ensure that JOY is present and that the love of learning is alive in the classroom.
 This past year has been challenging for educators, parents, and students.
-It’s time to bringing education back to life again!
+It’s time to bring education back to life again!

 1) Let students lead.

 Empower them by engaging them in their own learning experience.